Government Funding for Adults

-Developmental Services Ontario (DSO) & Passport Funding
+Developmental Services Ontario (DSO) and Passport Funding

 Passport is a funding program that helps adults 18 years or older with a developmental disability to participate in their communities.
 It also helps caregivers of an adult with a developmental disability take a break from their caregiving responsibilities.
 Passport is funded by the Ontario Government and administered by local Passport Agencies.